skarki-afk/diagonal-intern/README.md

 ## To run Menu:

-> Open Menu folder and then perform
+> Open Menu folder and then perform following in terminal

 ```
 npm start